bitblayde/bitblayde/README.md

 - Fantasy books.

 ### Working as:
-- Machine Learning researcher focused on Neuroscience.
+- Machine Learning researcher focused on neuroimaging.

 ### Open to work as a:
 - ML engineer/researcher